Never Look Back (Goldfinger album)

-Never Look Back is the eighth studio album by American ska punk band Goldfinger, released on December 4, 2020.
-It marks the return of original guitarist Charlie Paulson, who joins the previous album's line-up of guitarist/vocalist and founding member John Feldmann, lead guitarist Philip Sneed (Story of the Year), bassist Mike Herrera (MxPx, Mike Herrera's Tumbledown) and drummer Nick Gross.
+Never Look Back is the eighth studio album by American punk band Goldfinger, released on December 4, 2020.
+It marks the return of original guitarist Charlie Paulson, who joins the previous album's lineup of guitarist/vocalist and founding member John Feldmann, lead guitarist Philip Sneed (Story of the Year), bassist Mike Herrera (MxPx, Mike Herrera's Tumbledown) and drummer Nick Gross.
 It is also their first album via Feldmann's own Big Noise Records.

 The album cover features the same woman seen at the cover of their 1996 debut.